dmikalova/factorio-mods/invasive-soils/README.md

 ## Overview

+- Invasive Jellynut Soil can be placed on any non-Yumako area on Gleba.
+- Crafted in Biochambers on Aquilo - using Overgrowth Jellynut Soil, Cold Fluoroketone, and Demolisher Eggs.

-- Can be placed on any tile that artifical and overgrowth soil cannot be placed
+- Invasive Yumako Soil can be placed on any non-Jellynut area on Gleba.
-- Crafted in Biochambers on Fulgora - using overgrowth soil, electrolyte solution, and demolisher eggs.
+- Crafted in Biochambers on Fulgora - using Overgrowth Yumako Soil, Electrolyte Solution, and Demolisher Eggs.